 The yamas and niyamas were originally documented over 1500 years ago by Patanjali in the Yoga Sutras, which is sort of like the definitive book on yoga.
 It contains 196 sutras – or “rules” – for yoga (interestingly enough – only two of the sutras address asanas, or physical postures.
 The rest are all about the mind.
 Basically, I’m not the only one who totally recommends meditation).

 One of the struggles I see in ethical fashion is that there is a lot of confusion about what different terms mean, what is “sustainable,” what is “ethical,” and what brands and consumers “should” be doing.
-Basically, no one yet has created the Sustainable Fashion Sutras to help guide us (though, you can always find out how I define things at Bead & Reel).
+Basically, no one yet has created the Sustainable Fashion Sutras to help guide us (though, I’m hoping Bead & Reel can help a little).

 What I find intriguing about the yamas and niyamas is that they are self-regulated and self-defined – they are asking you to discover your own answers instead of offering a neat and tidy one-size-fits-all approach (one-size-fits all doesn’t work for fashion, so, it doesn’t surprise me that it doesn’t work for enlightenment either).
 Different lineages and people and traditions may offer different translations for these ideas, but in the end, it is up to each person to determine what they mean and how to implement them.